 David Jenson, a 23-year employee, is the only information technician in the career center.
 Starting in August, telework will be available to him only once a week, but he said he prefers to telework at least three days a week, as “99% of my job can be done by telework, and I have made sure that remote assistance has become easier since the start of telework.”

-Union members spread a 14-page petition signed by more than 600 union members — including academic advisors, information technicians and department coordinators — down the steps of the main administration building.
+Union members spread a 14-page petition signed by more than 600 union members — including academic advisers, information technicians and department coordinators — down the steps of the main administration building.
 Before climbing the stairs to deliver their petition to Pines in person, the crowd of around 40 people chanted: “office workers are ready to fight, UMD — do what’s right!”

 But the doors were locked.
 “They must be working from home,” someone shouted.